MarlabsInc/webapi-angularjs-spa/README.md

 -------------------------------
   If you are already using the Application version 1.0.0, please drop the database ResourceMetadata from your SQL server before running the Application

+# Current Features

+* REST API with ASP.NET Web API 2.
+* Server-Side security with ASP.NET Identity.
+* Single Page Application(SPA) with AngularJS.
+* AngularJS factory $resource for interacting with RESTful server-side data sources.
+* AngularJS $http interceptors.
+* AngularJS directives.
+* Task automation with Gulp.js

 # Roadmap Targets

 * Code refactoring.
 * Unit tests with Karma/Jasmine
-* Task automation with Gulp.js
 * Leverage Browserify
 * Performance optimizations and best prarctices for SPA.